-Jacques is committed to public service matters and, in 2000, he was awarded the firm's Albert Arent Pro Bono Award for outstanding commitment to community service and pro bono interests.
-In 2018, he was awarded the Marc L. Fleischaker Award for his outstanding work on pro bono matters in 2017.
-His public interest work is significant and varied including work for Catholic Charities, representation to the indigent, and a decade of service as an instructor, mentor, and coach of the Benjamin Banneker Academic High School Moot Court Team in connection with Georgetown University Law School’s Street Law Program.
+Jacques is committed to public service matters.
+In 2000 he was awarded the firm’s Albert Arent Pro Bono Award for outstanding commitment to community service and pro bono interests.
+In 2018 and again in 2021, he was awarded the Marc L. Fleischaker Award for his outstanding work on pro bono matters.
+Chambers USA and Legal 500 US have consistently recognized him for his litigation and investigations work in the health care industry.

-Jacques is a regular writer, speaker, and commentator on a variety of government investigations, False Claims Act, and e-discovery issues nationwide.
+Jacques is a regular writer, speaker, and commentator on a variety of government investigations, False Claims Act, and litigation best practices nationwide.
 He is the co-author of multiple chapters of a PLI book on government investigations, litigation, and health care fraud.
-He has also co-written (with Michael Dearington and Randal Brater) “Eleventh Circuit Deals Blow to Defense Contractors in Key False Claims Act Statute-of-Limitations Tolling Case, Deepening Circuit Split” and (with Michael Dearington), “Catch Me If You Can: The Divergent and Inconstant Pleading Requirements Governing Qui Tam Complaints.”
-Jacques also co-authored “US Supreme Court Decides Landmark False Claims Act Case Resolving Unsettled Statute of Limitations and First-to-File Bar Questions” with Randall Brater and “Oral Arguments Set for Major False Claims Act Case Pending Before Supreme Court” with Randall Brater, David Greenberg, and Jon Gryskiewicz.
+He has also co-written (with Michael Dearington and Randall Brater) “Eleventh Circuit Deals Blow to Defense Contractors in Key False Claims Act Statute-of-Limitations Tolling Case, Deepening Circuit Split” and (with Michael Dearington) “Catch Me If You Can: The Divergent and Inconstant Pleading Requirements Governing Qui Tam Complaints.”

-Jacques has also been quoted in industry publications, including: “New DOJ Policies Favor Corporate Defendants,” Compliance Week, February 27, 2018.
+Jacques has also been frequently interviewed or quoted in industry publications, including:

 Bar & Court Admissions